East African cheetah: Enemies and competitors

 Cheetahs are threatened and outranked by larger predators in their area, as they are known to be unable to defend themselves against these predators.
 In the Serengeti ecosystem, they are highly threatened by East African lions,Denis-Hoot, 198. as they can kill cheetahs, cause high-rate cheetah cub mortality, also steal their food.

 Other predators such as African leopards, East African wild dogs and hyenas also threaten the cheetahs.
 Spotted and striped hyenas frequently scavenges from the cheetah kills, and the cheetahs would surrender their meals to the incoming hyenas without a fight.

 Coalitions of male adult cheetahs can chase predators away.
 Even a single cheetah are also known to chase jackals and African golden wolves away from their territory or their food.

 Threats

 The cheetah is threatened by poaching, habitat loss and fragmentation.
-Cheetahs in the Serengeti and the Maasai Mara are affected by infectious disease, although it does not represent a major threat to the free-roaming cheetahs of East Africa.
+Cheetahs in the Serengeti and Maasai Mara are affected by infectious diseases, although it does not represent a major threat to the free-roaming cheetahs of East Africa.